 Melons – Let ripen at room temperature for 7-10 days.
 After that, sliced melon can be stored in the fridge for several days.

-Peaches and other Stone Fruits – Leave on the counter for several days to ripen.
+Peaches and other stone fruits like apricots, plums and nectarines – Leave on the counter for several days to ripen.
 Then transfer to the refrigerator until you’re ready to eat them.

 Pears – If unripe, pears will slowly ripen on the counter for several weeks.
 If already ripe, store them in the refrigerator to slow the ripening process.